Fellowship and Summer Institute on Antisemitism & Jewish Identity in Educational Settings

 Allowed types: pdf, doc, docx.

-Please share your initial thoughts of how you might design, incorporate, or improve the curriculum (for our education faculty track) or campus initiative/program (for the administrator track) to include Jews and antisemitism.
+Recognizing that the aim of this program is to advance your understanding of Jewish Inclusion and combating antisemitism, please share your initial thoughts of how you might design, incorporate, or improve the curriculum (for our education faculty track) or campus initiative/program (for the administrator track) to include Jews and antisemitism.
 (500 words or less)

 One file only.